Marcus-Peterson/ThermoLinkAi/README.md

 ### Using a normal prompt
-**I want you to fetch data from the API and using advanced data analysis available in this environment make a weather forecast**
+# prompt: **I want you to fetch data from the API and using advanced data analysis available in this environment make a weather forecast**

 | | |
 |:-------------------------:|:-------------------------:|